-Otherwise, please describe how you plan to get the vent relooped back to the old vent...curious how you plan that as this is an island sink...?
+Otherwise, please describe how you plan to get the vent relooped back to the old vent... curious how you plan that as this is an island sink..?

 I had planned to run the vent and drain into the basement, then into the stack from the current kitchen sink, closing off the current sink's tee and using the whole stack only as the vent/drain for the island, as I found online in this tutorial...
 Black & Decker Power Tools

-However, in another post, Milo (the california plumber) said it violates code because the vent connects below the overflow level of the sink.
+However, in another post, Milo (the California plumber) said it violates code because the vent connects below the overflow level of the sink.
 Is this true?
 If so, I could try to send the vent up higher into that wall to connect to my current kitchen stack above the overflow level.

-I'll tell yeah, I have a few different ways to do this.
+I'll tell you, I have a few different ways to do this.
 One is very much like Tom's (see image) and another is closer to black and deckers' version (click on massislandvent2.pdf, below left).
 I can present a couple other ways, too...

 Since you really seem willing to do this job according to best practices/priciples I would suggest that you find out exactly how they pipe an island sink up in your area.

-If you cap off the old kitchen sink and use the old stack as a vent stack then it sounds to me like you meet the 6 inches above flood level rim requirement that Milo talked about...as long as nothing above this old vent...right?
+If you cap off the old kitchen sink and use the old stack as a vent stack then it sounds to me like you meet the 6 inches above flood level rim requirement that Milo talked about... as long as nothing above this old vent... right?

-Anyway, maybe if you tell us what code you fall under we can give better info...maybe?
+Anyway, maybe if you tell us what code you fall under we can give better info... maybe?
 Otherwise, you should be able to find the info.
 Online via Google

 Thanks again Mark.
 I live in the Saint Louis, MO, area.